About me

 MULTIDISCIPLINARY

-I approach design holistically, across different mediums, touch-points, dimensions and techniques, whether it is in static or motion, pixels or systems, print or digital.
+I approach design holistically, across different mediums, touch-points, dimensions and techniques, whether it is static or motion, pixels or systems, print or digital.
 Having this mindset also means I work well with other disciplines, being able to bridge the gap of understanding between various tools and crafts.

 STRATEGIC